sheepyrad/BIOF3001_group_project/README.md

 The following steps are involved in the analysis pipeline:

 1. **Data Preprocessing**: Import and clean the data, including handling missing values and converting date formats.
+Daily incidence data were obtained from Our World in Data, and is manaully cleaned and stored in the `/data` directory.
 2. **Deconvolution of Case Data**: Using the **DeconvolutionIncidence1** function, we obtain infection dates from reported case counts.
 3. **Rt Estimation**: Estimate the reproduction number (Rt) using the **EpiEstim** package.